What is intergranular corrosion?

 External intergranular corrosion (IGC) is visible as black spots.
 For internal IGC, it needs to be checked via metallography.

-Intergranular vs Transgranular corrosion
+Intergranular vs transgranular corrosion

 ntergranular corrosion (IGC) and transgranular corrosion (TGC) are two types of corrosion caused by exposure to aggressive environments.
 IGC is a form of localized corrosion that occurs along grain boundaries, while TGC is a more generalized form of attack on the entire grain or crystal structure.